-Pursuant to the investors' rights agreement, if we register any of our securities either for our own account or for the account of other security holders, the holders of 24,614,512 shares of our common stock, including those issuable upon the conversion of our preferred stock, are entitled to include their shares in the registration.
+Pursuant to the investors' rights agreement, if we register any of our securities either for our own account or for the account of other security holders, the holders of 537,229 shares of our common stock are entitled to include their shares in the registration.
 Subject to certain exceptions contained in the investors' rights agreement, we and the underwriters may limit the number of shares included in the underwritten offering to the number of shares which we and the underwriters determine in our sole discretion will not jeopardize the success of the offering.